Discover the Stunning Beauty of the Colorado National Monument, A Gem You Can’t Miss

-The list of trails below cannot be accessed from Rim Rock Scenic Drive.
+The list of trails below cannot be accessed from the Rim Rock Scenic Drive.
 The access points are from the lower road, Broadway (340).

-These hikes are listed under the backcountry trails, but you don’t need a backcountry permit to hike them as day-hikes.
+These hikes are listed under the backcountry trails, but you don’t need a backcountry permit to hike them as day hikes.

-Keep your eyes peeled for Big Horn Sheep while hiking the three trails above!
+Keep your eyes peeled for Big Horn Sheep while hiking the three trails above.

 From May to October, it can be hot and dry in Grand Junction.